Sin Brought Pain

 God created the world perfect.
 He does not bring pain.
 For “every good gift and every perfect gift is from above, and cometh down from the Father of lights” (James 1:17).
-Pain is one of the consequences of the original sin.
+Pain and suffering are the consequences of the original sin (Genesis 3).
 Because of sin, the whole earth became subject to the rule of the devil and he inflicted suffering and pain on all: “through one man sin entered the world, and death through sin, and thus death spread to all me” (Romans 5:12).

 The believer should realize that joy and courage are based, not on external circumstances—which may often be most painful—but on faith in God’s overruling providence and an intelligent understanding of His dealings with men.
 For “all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).
-If God permits suffering and perplexity to come upon us, it is not to destroy us but to refine and sanctify us (Romans 8:17).
+If God allows suffering and perplexity to come upon us, it is not to destroy us but to refine and sanctify us (Romans 8:17).

 The apostle James encourages the believers saying, “count it all joy when you fall into various trials, knowing that the testing of your faith produces patience” (James 1:2-3).
-Thus, to the believer, the trials and pains of life bring Christian growth.
+Thus, to the believer, the suffering and pains of life bring Christian growth.
 There is no experience in life, however painful, that may not, in the providence of the Lord and by the grace of Christ, promote Christian maturity, bring us closer to the Lord, and adds to our understanding of His love for us.

 Paul is the classic New Testament example of how a believer can turn every failure into triumph (2 Corinthians 2:14; 4:8–11; 12:7–10).
 When Paul pleaded with God to remove the thorn in his flesh that was causing him great pain, the Lord answered him saying, “My grace is sufficient for you, for power is perfected in weakness’ most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me” (2 Corinthians 12:9).
 Real strength of character grows out of weakness.
 Christ promised Paul more than meets his need – abundant grace.